Dry rot ravages a historic priory

-Firstly before Timberwise Operatives could start work on the building the defective rainwater goods that were responsible for the water ingress were removed as were the boarded-up windows to allow for the free flow of air.
+Firstly before Timberwise Operatives could start work on the building the defective rainwater goods that were responsible for the water ingress were removed, as were the boarded-up windows to allow for the free flow of air.
 Typical of its construction and period the St.Johns Priory had extensive internal timbers forming decorative architraves, covings and doorframes.

-Timberwise Operatives were then able to remove all affected timbers within a distance of 1m from the last sign of from the Dry rot outbreak, this then ensured that all areas affected have been adequately ascertained.
-This was a collaborative effort alongside the client’s labourer team, a more cost-effective approach for the client rather than have two or three Dry rot experts undertaking the ‘labour only’ role.
+Timberwise Operatives were then able to remove all affected timbers within a distance of 1m from the last sign of from the Dry rot outbreak, this then ensured that all areas affected had been adequately ascertained.
+This was a collaborative effort alongside the client’s labouring team, a more cost-effective approach for the client rather than have two or three Dry rot experts undertaking the ‘labour only’ role.

 The first course of high strength fungicidal spray treatment was applied to all affected and accessible areas, this was then left for a week to dry.
 Within the priory there were other major refurbishment works going on, Timberwise worked closely in conjunction with other contractors to highlight all of the necessary timbers that needed replacing.

 The fungicidal spray is designed to penetrate deep into the masonry, the biocide then targets the fungus, kills it, and ultimately stops it from spreading.
-By leaving the spray to settle for a week, this allows sufficient time to revisit and see if any regrowth of fruiting bodies or mycelium has occurred thereby ensuring that these could be adequately dealt with using environmentally friendly fungicidal treatments and ensuring that once the property was renovated there was no potential for a further Dry rot outbreak.
+By leaving the spray to settle for a week, this allows sufficient time to revisit and see if any regrowth of fruiting bodies or mycelium has occurred thereby ensuring that these could be adequately dealt with using environmentally friendly fungicidal treatments, and ensuring that once the property was renovated there was no potential for a further Dry rot outbreak.